What is GST Council?

 - The Union Minister of State in-charge of Revenue or Finance.

-- The Minister in charge of Finance or Taxation or any other Minister, nominated by each State Government to the GST Council.
+- The Minister in charge of Finance or Taxation or any other Minister, nominated by each State Government.

 In the Union Cabinet meeting held on 12th September 2016, it was also decided to appoint:

-- The Secretary (Revenue) as the Ex-officio Secretary to GST Council.
+- The Secretary (Revenue) as the Ex-officio Secretary.

 - The Chairperson, Central Board of Excise and Custom (CBEC), as a permanent invitee (non-voting) to all proceedings of the Council.

-- One post of Additional Secretary to the Council in the GST Council Secretariat (at the level of Additional Secretary to the Government of India).
+- One post of Additional Secretary to the Council in the Secretariat (at the level of Additional Secretary to the Government of India).

 - Four posts of Commissioner in the GST Secretariat (at the level of Joint Secretary to the Government of India).